openedx/edx-documentation/en_us/install_operations/source/cypress.rst

   files.
 Then verify that you can restore your Open edX instance from the backup files.

-On the computer or virtual machine running the Aspen release of Open edX, run the upgrade script for your type of installation:
+On the computer or virtual machine that is running the Birch release of Open edX, run the upgrade script for your type of installation:

-* For Devstack, run ``./migrate.sh -t named-release/birch.2 -c devstack``.
+* For Devstack, run ``./migrate.sh -c devstack``.

-* For Fullstack, run ``./migrate.sh -t named-release/birch.2 -c fullstack``.
+* For Fullstack, run ``./migrate.sh -c fullstack``.

 * You can also run ``./migrate.sh -h`` to see which other options the script accepts.

 The script creates a temporary directory in which it upgrades Open edX, then cleans up extra files and directories when it finishes running.

-After upgrading Open edX to the Birch release, run the edX Platform and verify that course content and data was migrated correctly.
+After upgrading Open edX to the Cypress release, start the LMS and Studio and verify that course content and data was migrated correctly.